-Saginaw doctor sets the record straight on run for governor
+Saginaw doc sets record straight on run for governor

 Lansing – Republican Jim Hines, a Saginaw-area obstetrician, wants to set the record straight: He has been running for governor for almost a year, but he’s not offended if most Michiganians hadn’t noticed.